Hammersmith nude murders: Gwynneth Rees

 The body of Welsh-born Gwynneth Rees was found on 8 November 1963 at the Barnes Borough Council household refuse disposal site on Townmead Road, Mortlake.
 The dump was situated 40 yd from the Thames towpath, and approximately 1 mi from Duke's Meadows.

 Rees was naked except for a single stocking on her right leg, extending no further up than the ankle.
 She had been accidentally decapitated by a shovel which workmen had been using to level the refuse.

 Hannah Tailford

 Tailford was found dead on 2 February 1964 on the Thames foreshore below Linden House – the clubhouse of the London Corinthian Sailing Club – west of Hammersmith Bridge.
 She had been strangled, several of her teeth were missing, and her underwear had been stuffed into her mouth.

 Irene Lockwood

 Lockwood was found dead on 8 April 1964 on the foreshore of the Thames at Corney Reach, Chiswick, not far from where Tailford had been found.
-With the discovery of this third victim, police realized that a serial murderer was at large.
+With the discovery of this victim, police surmised that a serial murderer was at large.
 Lockwood was pregnant at the time of her death.